Fair early investments and Fair support across service systems

 Fair support across service systems

-The support you need may be the responsibility of another government service, such as education or health.
-We don’t fund these services, and need to consider the supports you should receive from these services when determining the supports in your plan.
+The support you need may be the responsibility of another government service, like education or health.
+We don’t fund these services.
+We need to think about the supports you should receive from these services when we determine the supports in your plan.

 This page current as of